-When furnishing our garage turned family room, I knew I wanted a round table with some chairs in there.
+When furnishing our garage turned family room, I knew I wanted a round table with some chairs in there, which is what sparked my DIY table makeover.
 This way the room could double as extra dining space as well, or as desk space.
 I had my eye on the Weston Crank Bistro table from Arhaus furniture for a while.

 Weston Crank Bistro table from Arhaus.

 I really love that table.
 However it was too small for my space and the price was more than I wanted to spend.
 It was definitely the right style.
 I also found another amazing table featured on Houzz, that I liked even better.
 This one comes from a company called industrial-chic, and I believe it’s to the trade only.
 This is kitchen is by Interior Designer Brain Watford.
 Image via Houzz.